 Hobart Handler 140 Review

 Hobart Handler 140 Review Have you ever broken a shovel?
 Or maybe a wind chime?
 Or wanted to start a little fabrication project but didn't want to have to take out a 2nd mortgage your house just to start welding?
-Well if you want a reliable welder that offers the most power in its class, while only plugging in to a regular 110 volt household outlet the Hobart Handler 140 is for you!
-It is not a cheap import welder that will last you two days, it is manufactured in the USA, and owned by the same company that owns Miller Electric, a world renown welder manufacturing company.
+Well if you want a reliable welder that offers the most power in its class, while only plugging into a regular 110-volt household outlet the Hobart Handler 140 is for you!
+It is not a cheap import welder that will last you two days, it is manufactured in the USA and owned by the same company that owns Miller Electric, a world-renown welder manufacturing company.
 The Hobart Handler is a fantastic MIG welder for the price.
-With a 115 volts you can build many, really cool projects.
+With 115 volts, you can build many, really cool projects.